Transition to Adulthood

 The transition from school process should begin around age 14 and become more focused as pupils approach leaving school.
 Transition from school to community life planning involves looking at vocational day programmes / opportunities, further education, employment, living options, mobility and transport, peer relationships, recreation activities, wider community supports and pupil self-esteem.

-During the transition process, the school, family and pupil work together on a transition plan (sometimes called an ICP – Individual Career Plan).
-Goals are set based on academic potential and skills, and the school should ensure access to MOE vocational programmes, such as Gateway and STAR.
+During the transition process, the school, family and pupil work together on an individual transition plan (ITP or sometimes called an ICP – Individual Career Plan).
+Goals are set based on academic potential and skills, and the school should ensure access to alternative courses such as SPEC and MOE vocational programmes, such as Gateway and STAR.
 The teacher coordinating transition will have local knowledge of organisations providing disability support, community participation and vocational or study options, but they may bring other agencies on board who can provide advice and help seek out local opportunities.
 From age 16, ORS funded pupils can access transition services funded by the Ministry of Social Development (MSD) if they are in their last year of school.
 Funding is for up to 12 months.

 …to adult life